-Seven census tracts within Passaic County meet the threshold requirements.
-All seven are located outside of the Urban County.
-Wayne, Clifton, and Totowa have higher concentrations of Asian Households than the rest of the County.
+Wayne, Clifton, and Totowa seem to have higher concentrations of Asian Households than the rest of the County.
 Additionally, there is an extremely high concentration of Black and African American households in Paterson, especially when compared to the rest of the County.
-See Unique appendix for Maps and supplemental data table(s).
+See attached maps.